 Even those with an iron stomach may cringe at the sight of the balut egg.
-Unlike any hard boiled egg you’ve seen before, the balut egg offers an added bonus; there, next to the yolk, is the tiny, hard-boiled carcass of a duck fetus.
+Unlike any hard-boiled egg you’ve seen before, it offers an added bonus: there, next to the yolk, is the tiny, hard-boiled carcass of a duck fetus.

 The sight of a small animal inside of your hard-boiled egg is usually the stuff of nightmares, but in the Philippines and elsewhere in Southeast Asia, its the stuff of culinary fascination.

 The longer the egg incubates, the more pronounced the features of the duck fetus become.
-Though it sounds counterintuitive, the incubation conditions must be perfect, so as not to kill the fetus.
+Though it sounds counter-intuitive, the incubation conditions must be perfect, so as not to kill the fetus.
 If it dies before the appropriate length of time has passed, the egg is worthless and will not be useful as a balut egg.